 • Geese and ducks incubate their eggs for between 3 and 4 weeks and once their eggs have hatched, it can take goslings and duckling over 2 months to learn to fly

-• Geese and Ducks are protected by the migratory bird act of Canada
+• Geese and ducks are protected under The Migratory Birds Act of Canada

 Geese Nesting on Rooftops

-Once a goose has selected a nesting site it is best not to disturb it.
+Once a goose has selected a nesting site the nest and eggs cannot be disturbed, unless you have a permit issued by the government to do so.
 If the area is not ideal for the goose, it is important to begin deterring it from nesting prior to the goose laying eggs.
-The best way to accomplish this is to set up a motion activated sprinkler or owl decoys in the area where the goose is nesting.
-You can dismantle the nest before eggs have been laid but be aware that geese are very tenacious and will usually build a new nest right away unless otherwise deterred.
+Some ways to accomplish this are to set up motion activated sprinklers and lights, install flags that blow in the wind, place owl decoys, or tress to change the landscape height in the area where the goose is nesting.

-Geese and ducks are protected by the migratory bird act and their active nests are federally protected.
+Geese and ducks are protected under The Migratory Birds Act and their active nests are federally protected.
 Tampering or interfering with an active nest is against the law.
 If a goose has already laid eggs, it is important to keep the area free from people until the geese have left the area.
 Geese are fiercely protective of their nests and will intimidate and harass people who enter their territory.
 Placing signs around these areas will help to warn people to be aware and cautious around a pair of nesting geese.